Tabs

 Create a widget of tabbable panes of local content.
 The tabs component is built upon navs and cards internally, and provides full keyboard navigation control of the tabs.

-For navigation based tabs (i.e. tabs that would change the URL), use the <BNav>
+For navigation based tabs (i.e. tabs that would change the URL), use the <BNav> component instead.

 Basic usage